 While Hanukkah has already come to a close, Christmas is next Tuesday.
 What this means is that if you’re buying Christmas gifts or planning for visiting family, these next few days are likely to be chaotic and rushed.
 One of the worst things you can do leading up to a big event (Christmas, exams, weddings, etc.) is make it harder by not getting enough sleep.
 Here are five sleep tips to help you make the most of the holidays:

 - Keep your schedule: Stick to your normal sleep schedule.
 Throwing your body off kilter right now will only make you less productive.

 - Use alcohol in moderation: A drink or two is one thing, but having more than that late in the evening will lead to sleep problems.

-- Sleep cool: A lot of places around the U.S. are feeling colder weather for the next few days.
-In fact, in some places it will be the coldest it’s been all winter.
-While the temptation will be to crank up the heat, be sure to turn it down to between 60 and 68 degrees Fahrenheit when you go to bed.
+- Sleep cool: Winter doesn’t officially start until the 21st, but many places around the U.S. started early.
+While it’s tempting to crank up the heat, be sure to turn it down to between 60 and 68 degrees Fahrenheit when you go to bed.
 For more information, check out our recent article on how cooler skin leads to better sleep.